UniMath/agda-unimath/src/logic/double-negation-dense-maps.lagda.md

       is-double-negation-dense-map-htpy (inv-htpy H)
 ```

-### A map that is both dense and a double negation stable embedding is an equivalence
+### A map that is both double negation dense and a double negation stable embedding is an equivalence

 ```agda
 abstract